rsksmart/RSKIPs/IPs/RSKIP272.md

 ## Specification

-The Bridge contract will try to maintain a **UTXO Maintenance Account (UMA)** with a balance high enough to pay for peg-outs, UTXO consolidations (if [RSKIP171](https://github.com/rsksmart/RSKIPs/blob/master/IPs/RSKIP271.md) is activated), time-lock refresh (if [RSKIP264](https://github.com/rsksmart/RSKIPs/blob/master/IPs/RSKIP264.md) is activated) and other maintenance operations without the need to charge peg-in or peg-out users.
+The Bridge contract will try to maintain a **UTXO Management Account (UMA)** with a balance high enough to pay for peg-outs, UTXO consolidations (if [RSKIP171](https://github.com/rsksmart/RSKIPs/blob/master/IPs/RSKIP271.md) is activated), time-lock refresh (if [RSKIP264](https://github.com/rsksmart/RSKIPs/blob/master/IPs/RSKIP264.md) is activated) and other maintenance operations without the need to charge peg-in or peg-out users.

 The bridge computes two values: Fi and Fo.
 Fi represents the cost in fees of consuming a single Powpeg input, and Fo is the cost of one P2SH output.